KhushiRajpal/Ecommerce-intern/README.md

+INSTRUCTIONS:
-delete package.json lock files
+1) delete package.json lock files

-use npm install to install required dependencies
+2) use npm install to install required dependencies

-(install required node modules) api endpoints have been tested on postman
+3) (install required node modules) api endpoints have been tested on postman

+4)connect to mongodb server and create database

+5) customize env variables

+REQUIREMENTS:

 REST API for an e-commerce marketplace : Build on Node.Js using Express